 Asbury United Methodist Church has completed 6 MobilePack Events.
 We could not have accomplished our goals without the work and support of the many people, churches, and organizations in the Columbus and the surrounding community.
 Thank you!

-We are already beginning to work on the 2018 MobilePack event, and are looking forward to what God is going to do in the coming year.
-If you would like to make a donation to this upcoming event, you can do so directly to Feed My Starving Children at this site.
+Although the 2017 MobilePack event is complete, we are still collecting donations to cover the food packed at this event.
+If you would like to make a donation, you can do so directly to Feed My Starving Children at this site.

 Throughout these events, 1,056,024 meals were packed.
 This is enough meals to feed 2,893 children for an entire year.